Comprehensive and up to date information helps to make better planning decisions which ultimately can make communities more resilient to bushfires.

 Note: This website is provided as a resource for local government.
 The website includes technical documents, maps and other material primarily for the use of planners and fire experts.
 Some of this information is a draft version and subject to change.
 The material is not intended for use by the general public.

-- Maps and schedules likely to be introduced late May 2017
+- Maps and schedules likely to be introduced in August 2017

 - Informing the community